crwainstock/fe-mentor-ping-coming-soon/README.md

 While this doesn't check the deliverability of the email, it checks the format of the text entered to make sure it aligns with standard email formatting.

+This is also the first time I've used the [RegExp.prototype.test() method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test).

 ## 👀 Demo & Live Version

 Check out the live version of this component [here](https://glowing-babka-60bb1c.netlify.app/).